 More and more often he went to the top of the ridge at sundown to watch the "flare-up."
 The knowledge that he was privileged to see this phenomenon lent him confidence in his mental ability, and this confidence, in turn, enabled him to clarify many points which had been more or less obscure.
 He meditated, while there alone, on the fascinating experiences Mr. Grayson had related to him.
-The inexplicable bean patch incident occupied much of his attention, as did the story of the materialization of roses; and although he made many conjectures regarding them, he came no nearer to a solution.

-He never passed by the sketch of the Great Pyramid but what some part of Mr. Gravson's explanation recurred to him.
-Invariably these remembrances impressed him more vividly than had the actual telling; an indication that his sub-conscious mind was beginning to function as an asset instead of a liability.
+He never passed by the sketch of the Great Pyramid but what some part of Mr. Grayson's explanation recurred to him.
+Invariably these remembrances impressed him ENTRANC more vividly than had the actual telling; an indication that his sub-conscious mind was \$ 1-2 beginning to function as an asset instead of a liability.

-The "one hour" or fifteen-year period became of major importance to him.
-Mr. Grayson had said that those who knew what was to take place and were preparing for it had nothing to worry about, and although he knew in part, yet he was anxious, for he had much to learn and time was slipping by.
+The "one hour" (fifteen-year period), and the seven "Weeks" in the last half of the present century became of great interest to him.
+Mr. Grayson had said that those who knew what was to take place and were preparing for it had nothing to worry about, and although Workman knew in part, yet he was anxious, for he had much to learn and time was slipping by.

-With his newly-awakened awareness he read the signs of

-the times.
-Minor events, from day to day, which were passed over by most people without a thought, to him, were indicative of an increasingly troubled and chaotic world, rapidly approaching the time of the end.
+With his newly-awakened awareness he read the signs of times.
+Minor events, from day to day, which were passed over by most people without a thought, to him were indicative of an increasingly troubled and chaotic world, rapidly approaching the time of the end.